TMI PHOTOGRAPHY I Project 3: In The Style Of, Part I

 As part of your research, look at as many images made by your artist as you can.
 Familiarize yourself with their work, their major themes, their material and process.
 Look for interviews online (check Art21), look for museums that have their collections, look for source references in the library, online, etc.

 PRESENTATION -- 10-15 minute presentation on your artist, their biography, and their work

 You will create a digital presentation using Google Slides about your artist.
 Your presentation must be 10-15 minutes long (no more, no less) and should include high res image files, at least 1500 pixels on the longest edge.
 We will go over in class how to search for high res images on Google.

 Your presentation should include information from your paper, but DO NOT read from your paper as a script.
 You may use notecards if needed, but ideally you should have your presentation memorized.

-DUE DATES: Tuesday/Wednesday, December 11/12 — Choose your artist
+DUE DATES: Monday, December 2— Choose your artist

 Thursday, December 5— Artist Source Images (10 JPEGS) -- folder in Google Drive Due by end of class in your Google Drive folder under Project 3, Part 1 folder.
 Label as lastname_firstname_artistname_01, etc. Make sure your source images are at least 1500 pixels on the longest edge.

 December 9-13 — PROJECTS DUE (Paper and Presentation) on your sign-up date

 You must turn in a typed and printed version of your biography with bibliography and image list.
 You will also turn in a digital version of this, saved as a PDF, under your Project 3, Part 1 folder in Google Drive labeled as lastname_firstname_biography_final.